Jamie Miller (drummer)

 Jamie Miller is an American musician, currently the drummer for rock bands Bad Religion, Vanishing Life and Snot.
 He is also the lead guitarist and the backing vocalist for theStart, and was formerly the drummer for Souls at Zero and the drummer and guitarist for ...And You Will Know Us By the Trail of Dead.

+Career

 Souls at Zero (1994–1996)

 Miller joined the band Souls at Zero, replacing drummer Shannon Larkin after he left to join Ugly Kid Joe in 1994.
 He played on Souls at Zero's final album A Taste for the Perverse.

 Snot (1996–present)

 Miller joined Snot in 1996.
 Snot signed with Geffen Records, and began work on their debut album, Get Some, released on May 27, 1997.
 Although the album received positive critical notice, sales were disappointing.

 The band performed on the 1998 Ozzfest tour.
 In December 1998, band member Lynn Strait died in a car accident when a truck struck his car.